mglonnro/libwsclient/README.md

 ## Background
 WebSocket client library for C, originally written by [payden](https://github.com/payden/libwsclient).

-- Added some memory leak fixes from [morrowind's](https://github.com/morrowind/libwsclient) fork. (mglonnro)

-This library abstracts away WebSocket protocol framing for client connections.
+The library abstracts away WebSocket protocol framing for client connections.
 It aims to provide a *somewhat* similar API to the implementation in your browser.
 You create a new client context and create callbacks to be triggered when certain events occur (onopen, onmessage, onclose, onerror).

+- 2020-05-19: Added some memory leak fixes from [morrowind's](https://github.com/morrowind/libwsclient) fork. (mglonnro)

 ## Installation